 "Understand me."
-He snatched the cloth and wiped his face.
+He took the cloth from her hands and wiped his face.

 "I will have it."

 And so it was.
 Men, barrows, a smithy, lumber, twine, pots of caulk, hammers and pull horses, one of which had already kicked her daughter in the head.
 The fever of building was so intense she missed the real fever, the one that put him in the grave.
 As soon as he collapsed, word went out to the Baptists and even Sorrow was no longer allowed among them.
 The men left with their horses and tools.
-The smithy was long gone, his ironwork a glitter Rebekka did as he had bid: gathered the women and like gates to heaven. struggled with them to lift him from the bed and lower him on to a blanket.
+The smithy was long gone, his ironwork a glitter like gates to heaven.
+Rebekka did what Jacob ordered: gathered the women and struggled with them to lift him from the bed and lower him on to a blanket.
 All the while he croaked, hurry, hurry.
 Unable to summon muscle strength to aid them, he was dead weight before he was dead.
 They hauled him through a cold spring rain.
 Skirts dragging in mud, shawls asunder, the caps on their head drenched through to the scalp.
 There was trouble at the gate.
 They had to lay him in mud while two undid the hinges and then unbolted the door to the house.
 As rain poured over his face, Rebekka tried to shelter it with her own.
 Using the driest part of her underskirt, she blotted carefully lest she disturb the boles into pain.
 At last they entered the hall and situated him far way from the window space waiting for a glazer.
 Rebekka leaned in close to ask if he would take a little ale.
 He moved his lips but no answer came.
 His eyes shifted to something or someone over her shoulder and remained so till she closed them.
 All four, herself, Lila, Sorrow and Florens, sat down on the floor planks.
-One or all thought the others were crying, unless it was rain drops on their cheeks.
+One or all thought the others were crying, or else those were rain drops on their cheeks.

 Rebekka doubted that she would be infected.
 None of her family had died during the pestilence; no red cross was painted on their door.
-So to have sailed to this clean world, this fresh and new England, marry a stout, robust man, and then, soon after, to lie mattering on a perfect spring night felt like a jest.
+So to have sailed to this clean world, this fresh and new England, marry a stout, robust man, and then, on the heels of his death, to lie mattering on a perfect spring night felt like a jest.
 Congratulations, Satan.
 That was what the cutpurse used to say whenever the ship rose and threw their bodies helter-skelter.
-Tk
+"Blasphemer," shouted Elizabith.
+"Truth," answered Dorothea. (over)